Inapproximability of Maximum Diameter Clustering for Few Clusters: Introduction

 \subsection{Our Results}

-In this paper, we prove strong hardness of approximation results for \tdiam in the $\ell_1$ and $\ell_2$ metrics.
-Our results are surprising, as it is unclear \textit{a priori} why \tdiam does not admit a \ptas much like the other clustering objectives.
+The main contributions of this paper are strong hardness of approximation results for \kdiam in the Euclidean metric and the $\ell_1$-metric, even when $k=3$.
+Our results are surprising, as it is unclear \textit{a priori} why \tdiam does not admit a \ptas much like the aforementioned other clustering objectives.
+Note that it has been observed in the literature (for example \cite{Megiddo_1990}) that \kdiam can be reduced to the $k$-coloring problem; since $2$-coloring is in \P, we have that \kdiam is in \P\ when $k=2$.

-First, we present our result for the $\ell_1$-metric, which is obtained by a hard instance in the Hamming metric.
+First, we present our result for the $\ell_1$-metric.